FUJIFILM GFX - THE STORY SO FAR

 A lens that just feels right and acts like a magnet for great compositions.
 It reminds me of the Carl Zeiss Distagon 18 + 21mm lenses in that it doesn’t push the background away despite being a wide-angle lens.

 Image quality is simply superb, as can be seen in the image below from the Isle of Skye.
-I have taken many images from this spot near Sligachan with many different cameras and lenses but none have come close to the foreground detail and overall organic look.
+I have taken hundreds of images from this spot near Sligachan with many different cameras and lenses but none have come close to the foreground detail and overall organic look.

 Fujifilm GFX 50S + GF 23mm f/4 landscape photography lens